amirongit/notecode/readme.txt

-if I can't explain it, I can't understand it.
+if i can't explain it, i can't understand it.